 Welcome

-Millions of years ago, a soft-bodied creature died and sank into the mud.
-By rights, it should have vanished without a trace.
-Instead, it turned to stone — and I’m trying to figure out how.
+Millions of years ago, a soft-bodied creature died and was buried in mud.
+Normally, it should have vanished without a trace, but instead, it turned to stone — and today I figure out how this happened.

 This site is my virtual CV and a window into my research.
 Want to talk science?
 Head to the About Me tab to get in touch.